remzyyy/AI_Job_Portal/README.md

 - Admins only see and manage their own job listings and the applications to them.

 ## Completed by-
-Rameez Siddiqui
+-Rameez Siddiqui
-gmail- rameezsid1234@gmail.com
+-gmail- rameezsid1234@gmail.com
-IIIT BHUBANESWAR
+-IIIT BHUBANESWAR